 When using a pause command in your test, you have to try and make the test wait just a little bit longer than what you believe the longest anticipated response time will be.

 The problem with this, of course, is that the response time could be considerably longer than anticipated – which means you end up bumping up your wait to be even longer than the longest expected delay.

-Those long pause times will slow your test run time considerably, which is not cool.
-The solution is to use a method that's flexible enough to synchronize with longer and shorter delays.
+Those long pause times will considerably slow your test run time, which is not cool.
+The solution is to use a flexible method to synchronize with longer and shorter delays.

 WaitFor commands are not hard waits; meaning that they will, by default, wait up to 30 seconds to find an element, but if they find an element before 30 seconds, they continue without waiting the remainder of the time.
 (If you're familiar with HP's Quick Test Professional, it's similar to an objects exist method or WinRunner's generic obj_wait_info statements.)